VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/currency-type.md

 # CurrencyType ==~object~==

-The `CurrencyType` represents a currency and its associated properties.
+This type represents a currency and its associated properties.

 ## Fields